 Clinical experience in the radiology department of affiliated hospitals under the supervision of a licensed radiologic technologist.
 Emphasis on developing imaging and/or therapeutic technologies.
 Health physical, background check, drug test, and CPR certification is required.
 Intended for students enrolled in Radiologic Technology Program.

 ■ RAD 30 - Radiographic Pathology

-Corequisite: RAD 3A
+24 hours lecture Coreauisite: RAD 3A

 Concepts related to disease and etiological considerations.
 Emphasis on radiographic appearance of disease and impact on exposure factor selection.

 ■ RAD 31 - Fluoroscopy and Radiobiology